Tradescantia spathacea (Boat Lily) Indoor Care, Common Problems and Solutions

 Where to Buy

-Boat Lily requires repotting only when extremely pot-bound as it grows best when slightly root-bound.
+Boat Lily care requires repotting only when extremely pot-bound as it grows best when slightly root-bound.
 Regular pruning is needed to keep it neat, to reduce pest and disease infestations, to encourage a bushy, compact growth and to rejuvenate growth.
 Keep reading for more on these growing conditions and how to achieve them.

 Moses-in-the-Cradle, Boat Lily, Tradescantia spathacea